Peter Saul

 Lives and works in New York, NY, USA.

-In the 1950s, Saul introduced the iconic comic and cartoon characters Superman and Donald Duck to his expressionist paintings; in the mid-1960s, he devoted a series of anti-military works to the Vietnam War; and, in the 1970s, he created his own variations on Rembrandt’s “The Night Watch” and Picasso’s “Guernica,” always returning to subjects drawn from mass media and art history.
+Over his illustrious six-decade career, Saul has consistently pushed artistic boundaries.
+In the 1950s, he introduced iconic comic and cartoon characters like Superman and Donald Duck into his expressionist paintings.
+In the mid-1960s, he dedicated a series of works to vehemently protest the Vietnam War and its associated militarism.
+In the 1970s, he embarked on reimagining masterpieces like Rembrandt’s “The Night Watch” and Picasso’s “Guernica”, infusing them with his unique perspective.
+Continually drawing inspiration from mass media and art history, Saul’s works captivate viewers through their childlike markings and juxtaposition of clashing colors, evoking both disturbance and engagement.

 “The important thing is that a work has to look fresh, to be as original as possible.
 That means it has to have its own idea and psychology.
 I try to make it worth looking at, to turn it into a sensation.
 True or false doesn’t matter at all as long as it’s disturbing or funny, because I love all psychology.
 Bad things make me laugh just as often as good things.
 This has been my art style for over 55 years.
 I am open to any humor, except sophisticated humor.
 Too many good artists have sought after it.
 The secret of the success of a “bad” artist is in overcoming the need for approval.”

-In 2020, the New Museum in New York celebrated the outstanding career of the artist with the major solo exhibition of Saul’s work “Peter Saul: Crime and Punishment,” curated by Massimiliano Gioni and Gary Carrion-Murayari.
+In 2020, the New Museum in New York City paid tribute to Peter Saul’s remarkable career with a major retrospective exhibition titled “Peter Saul: Crime and Punishment”, curated by Massimiliano Gioni and Gary Carrion-Murayari.

-Works by Saul are found in the collections of leading museums around the world, including the Metropolitan Museum of Art (New York, NY, USA), Centre Pompidou (Paris, France), Whitney Museum of American Art (New York, NY, USA), the Art Institute of Chicago (Illinois, USA), Museum of Contemporary Art (MoCA) (Los Angeles, CA, USA), Museum Ludwig (Köln, Germany), Stedelijk Museum (Amsterdam, Netherlands) and the Museum of Modern Art (MoMA) (New York, USA).
+Works by Saul are found in the collections of leading museums around the world, including the Metropolitan Museum of Art (New York, NY, USA), Centre Pompidou (Paris, France), Whitney Museum of American Art (New York, NY, USA), the Art Institute of Chicago (Chicago, IL, USA), Museum of Contemporary Art (MOCA) (Los Angeles, CA, USA), Museum Ludwig (Köln, Germany), Stedelijk Museum (Amsterdam, Netherlands) and the Museum of Modern Art (MoMA) (New York, NY, USA).